NLnetLabs/unbound/doc/unbound.conf.rst

     certificate is in the :ref:`tls-service-pem<unbound.conf.tls-service-pem>`
     file and it must also be specified if :ref:`tls-service-key<unbound.conf.tls-service-key>` is specified.
-    Enabling or disabling this service requires a restart (a reload is not enough), because the key is read while root permissions are held and before chroot (if any).
+    If the key is stored with root permissions or outside of chroot, then a change or enabling or disabling requires a restart (a reload is not enough).
+    But if the key file (and tls-service-pem file) are accessible, then they are read in on reload, and fast_reload.
+    The server checks the modification time of the file (and the filename) to see if the file has changed for reload.
     The ports enabled implicitly or explicitly via :ref:`tls-port<unbound.conf.tls-port>` and
     :ref:`https-port<unbound.conf.https-port>` do not provide normal DNS TCP